Sixpenny Handley: Demography

 In the 2011 census Sixpenny Handley parish—which includes the settlements of Gussage St Andrew, Woodcutts and Deanland—had 554 dwellings, 532 households and a population of 1,233.

 The historic population of Sixpenny Handley parish from the censuses between 1921 and 2001 is shown in the table below.

 Dorset County Council's 2013 mid-year estimate of the population of Sixpenny Handley parish is 1,210.

 Governance

 Sixpenny Handley falls within the electoral ward called 'Handley Vale'.
 The ward's most northerly parish is Pentridge, it then goes south as far as Witchampton.
 The total population of the ward at the 2011 Census was 2,491.

 Handley Vale is in the North Dorset Parliamentary Constituency.

 Economy

 Business units are provided at Town Farm Workshops and also at Manor Farm just outside the village.
-The village has a NISA convenience store and a butchers shop.
+The village has a Budgens convenience store and a butchers shop.
 There is a workshop garage which has no fuel pumps.
 There is a restaurant, two cafés, a pub which closed in 2019 and brewery.